-A man in Texas died in a fire.
+A man in Oklahoma died in a fire.
 His neighbors saw smoke and thought the man’s trash had caught fire, so they went into his house to check it out.
 Instead of trash, they saw that he was on fire.
 There was no other damage in his house.
 There is no apparent source of flame.

 This sounds like a classical case of spontaneous human combustion (SHC): the body is completely consumed, except for perhaps hands or feet.
 The fire was locally contained, which is saying a lot for intense flames that must reach upwards of 2000 degrees Fahrenheit to reduce a body to bones.
 There is no evident ignition source, though witnesses often describe seeing blue flames shoot from the victim’s body.

 But what is SHC?
 Modern science simply doesn’t know.
 Why not?
 Because they cannot explain it.

 To understand SHC, you have to first ask yourself a question: do you believe in the supernatural?
 Christians should answer “Yes” without blinking an eye.

 If you do, then you have to ask another question: what is the source of the supernatural?
 Again, Christians should immediately recall the greatest, most supernatural act to ever occur in all of history: the resurrection of Jesus Christ from the dead and his ascension into heaven.

 If you agree with that statement and you want to be kept up to date on other stories like this that are reviewed from a Christian worldview, click the link at the top right corner of this page to Like us on Facebook to be notified of updates.